Food Culture: Christianity

 Christian Foods

-Christians are not subject to any dietary or librational restrictions because of their religion.
+Christians are not subject to any dietary or nutritional restrictions because of their religion.
 They hold that Jesus Christ’s life and teachings are what led to this liberation.
 Being Jews, Jesus and his early disciples observed the dietary regulations outlined in the Old Testament portion of the Bible.
 These, which date back to circa 1450 BC, prohibited Jews from eating foods like pork and seafood because they would become ill from them.
 But the early Church quickly realized that they were freed from the constraints that the Jews observed after Jesus.

 Since the Church at that time had both Jewish and non-Jewish members, it came to an agreement that is documented in the book of Acts where followers are encouraged not to consume anything that would offend one another.
 This would be more about respecting one another and being culturally aware than it was about following new regulations.
 Christians now make the decision to choose a vegetarian or vegan lifestyle.
 This may be due to the environmental effects of consuming meat or other ethical considerations, much like atheists.